Police unable to find Enmarket armed robbery suspect after multiple agency search

 Police named Swiss Tyrone Council, 29, of Aiken as a suspect on Wednesday.

 Lt.
-Jennifer Hayes said the search began after a caller told officers they saw the suspect in the area.
+Jennifer Hayes said the search began after a caller told officers they had seen the suspect in the area.

 Police have identified and are searching for the suspect in the Tuesday morning armed robber…

-The Aiken County Sheriff’s Office, the Aiken Department of Public Safety, the Aiken Bloodhound Team and the ATF Rage continued to search Thursday evening for the suspect of an Enmarket armed robbery that happened Tuesday morning.
+The Aiken County Sheriff’s Office, the Aiken Department of Public Safety, the Aiken Bloodhound Team and the ATF Regional Anti-Gang Enforcement (RAGE) Unit were involved in Thursday's search.

+Council is wanted for in connection to an armed robbery that occurred Tuesday at the Enmarket on Hampton Avenue and York Street, according to a release.
+During the robbery, the store clerk was shot in the leg and taken to a local hospital with non-life threatening injuries.

-Police said the suspect was last seen wearing a camo jumpsuit with a blue towel over his face.
+Police said the suspect was last seen wearing a camo jumpsuit and covering his face with a blue towel.

 Deputies describe Council as a black male who stands 5-foot-10 and weighs approximately 165 pounds.

-Council has previously been identified as a violent offender by ADPS' Safe Communities program.
+Council has previously been identified as a violent offender by Public Safety's Safe Communities program.

 Council should be considered armed and dangerous.

-Anyone with information related to the whereabouts of Council is asked to contact Crimestoppers of the Midlands at 888-274-6372 or go online at www.P3intel.com.
+Anyone with information related to the whereabouts of Council is asked to call Crimestoppers of the Midlands at 888-274-6372 or visit www.P3intel.com.

 Callers will remain anonymous and could be eligible for a cash reward of up to $1,000 for information leading to the arrest of the person responsible for the crime.

-Web tip: Go to the Midlands CrimeStoppers website at www.midlandscrimestoppers.com and click Submit a Tip.
+Web tip: Visit Midlands CrimeStoppers online at www.midlandscrimestoppers.com and click Submit a Tip.

 Mobile tip: Download the new P3 Tips app on your Apple or Android Device.